 Marie Antoine Carême

 As one of the most iconic chefs of the 1800s, Marie Antoine Carême (better known as Antonin Carême) revolutionized haute cuisine.
 Considered by many to be the very first celebrity chef, Carême revealed the power of plating.
-He strongly believed that an elevated dining experience went beyond the mere sense of taste also to incorporate a visual feast.
+He strongly believed that an elevated dining experience went beyond the mere sense of taste and incorporated a visual feast.

 Another famed French chef from the 1800s, Augustus Escoffier elevated the industry by transforming the kitchen environment.
 Culinary workspaces had previously been rowdy and disorganized, but Escoffier insisted on cleanliness and order.